dasmiq/cs7180-sp2024/README.md

 * April 15: Patriots Day holiday (no class)

 * April 18: Meta-Models
   - Jacob Andreas.
 [Language Models as Agent Models](https://doi.org/10.48550/arXiv.2212.01681). arXiv, Dec.
 2022.
+[Jaydeep]
   - Harvey Lederman and Kyle Mahowald.
 [Are Language Models More Like Libraries or Like Librarians?
 Bibliotechnism, the Novel Reference Problem, and the Attitudes of LLMs](https://doi.org/10.48550/arXiv.2401.04854). arXiv, Feb.
 2024.
+[Shijia]

 * April 22: Present projects